Parameters: Python (PICMI)

 required_precision (float, optional) – Level of precision required for iterative solvers

-maximum_iterations (integer, optional) – Maximum number of iterations for iterative solvers
+maximum_iterations – Maximum number of iterations for iterative solvers

 See Input Parameters for more information.